 Vera Bradley, Inc. operates two unique lifestyle brands - Vera Bradley and Pura Vida.
-We believe Vera Bradley and Pura Vida are complementary businesses, both with devoted, emotionally-connected, and multi-generational female customer bases; alignment as causal, comfortable, affordable, and fun brands; positioning as "gifting" and socially-connected brands; strong, entrepreneurial cultures; a keen focus on community, charity, and social consciousness; multi-channel distribution strategies; and talented leadership teams aligned and committed to the long-term success of their brands.
+We believe Vera Bradley and Pura Vida are complementary businesses, both with devoted, emotionally-connected, and multi-generational female customer bases; alignment as casual, comfortable, affordable, and fun brands; positioning as "gifting" and socially-connected brands; strong, entrepreneurial cultures; a keen focus on community, charity, and social consciousness; multi-channel distribution strategies; and talented leadership teams aligned and committed to the long-term success of their brands.

 In July 2019, Vera Bradley, Inc. acquired a 75% interest in Creative Genius, Inc., which operates under the name Pura Vida Bracelets ("Pura Vida").
 Pura Vida results are consolidated within the Company's financial statements beginning on July 17, 2019, the first full day following the acquisition.
+On January 30, 2023, subsequent to the end of fiscal 2023, the Company acquired the remaining 25% interest in Pura Vida.

-Beginning in the second quarter of fiscal 2020, the Company has included an additional segment for Pura Vida due to its acquisition.
-As a result, the Company now has three reportable segments: Vera Bradley Direct ("VB Direct"), Vera Bradley Indirect ("VB Indirect"), and Pura Vida.
+The Company has three reportable segments: Vera Bradley Direct ("VB Direct"), Vera Bradley Indirect ("VB Indirect"), and Pura Vida.
 For financial information about our reportable segments, refer to Note 17 of the Notes to Consolidated Financial Statements set forth in Part II, "Item 8.
 Financial Statements and Supplementary Data," of this report.